 Khatib’s tenure as MOIS Qom Province director was a contentious subject during Parliament ratification debates.
 One of his detractors, who belongs to the hardline Steadfastness Front faction, accused Khatib of not doing enough to “predict and prevent” the “conspiracies” in Qom seminaries like “non-revolutionary and anti-Revolution” activities.
 One of his defenders stated that working in intelligence in Qom requires deftness, and credited Khatib and agents for preventing the success of “the Dominant System [West] and internal collaborators so that the anti-thesis of the revolution rises from Qom.”
 That is a reference to clerics who, for example, support a greater degree of separation between religion and politics.

 Khamenei’s trust was further demonstrated when the Supreme Leader approved Khatib’s appointment to the Office of Supreme Leader Protection Organization in 2010.
 That unit would be in charge of facility and personnel protection for Khamenei’s inner circle.
-In 2012, Khatib was appointed director of the Judiciary branch Intelligence Protection Center, one of the intelligence agencies in the Islamic Republic theoretically overseeing Judiciary personnel.
+In 2012, then-Judiciary chief Sadegh Amoli Larijani appointed Khatib as director of the Judiciary branch Intelligence Protection Center, one of the intelligence agencies in the Islamic Republic theoretically overseeing Judiciary personnel.
 However, some critics have pointed out that the intelligence unit was formed without “approval in the Islamic Consultative assembly and outside the authority of the Judiciary branch,” and that it interferes with the duties of the Intelligence Ministry.

-Khatib’s tenure in the judiciary intelligence unit was also the subject of criticism in the Parliament.
-Critics charged him with failing to do enough regarding prominent corruption cases like that of Akbar Tabari, deputy to former Judiciary branch chief Ayatollah Sadeq Amoli Larijani.
+Khatib’s tenure in the Judiciary intelligence unit was also the subject of criticism in the Parliament.
+Critics charged him with failing to do enough regarding prominent corruption cases like that of Akbar Tabari, deputy to former Judiciary branch chief Ayatollah Sadegh Amoli Larijani.
 After Raisi was selected as Judiciary branch chief in 2019, he led the prosecution of Tabari on corruption charges.